 In the final WIOA regulations, the RSA clarifies that Pre-ETS is a set of services intended to occur in the earlier phases of the career exploration and work preparation continuum.
 This is important to remember, as Pre-ETS can be provided or purchased for students with disabilities at any point in the VR process.
 For students who reach active services status, Pre-ETS activities must be based on the needs identified in the IPE.
 The primary focus is on experiences and learning opportunities for students with disabilities.
 While Pre-ETS required and coordinated activities can be provided in many phases of the VR process, Pre-ETS funds may not be used to provide services in the employment or post-employment phases of the VR process.

-Funding
+C-1305-9: Funding

 Purchases for customers and students are made with either Basic VR or Pre-ETS funding, depending on the type of purchase.
 The Pre-ETS Desk Aid provides additional explanation and guidance on what is funded by Basic VR and what may be funded by Pre-ETS, tracking Pre-ETS time, and capturing Pre-ETS provided directly by counselors (at no cost).
 For eligible students receiving VR, it is also important to note that it may be necessary to access both Pre-ETS funding and Basic VR funding.
 Staff members are encouraged to use both types of funding to help the student achieve his or her vocational goal.
 For example, an eligible VR student is participating in a workplace readiness activity but needs hearing aids to ensure effective communication.
 Pre-ETS funds may be used to pay for the workplace readiness activity but not the hearing aids, because Pre-ETS cannot fund personal assistive devices.
 Basic VR would pay for the hearing aids.
 In February 2020, the Rehabilitation Services Administration (RSA) published a policy clarification that provided additional flexibility to states to allow the use of Pre-ETS funds for certain support good and services for students with disabilities who have been determined eligible for VR services.
 The same support services may not be purchased with Pre-ETS funds for potentially eligible students.
 For more information, please see the Pre-ETS Desk Aid, referenced above, or email the VR Pre-ETS mailbox.